PGBFDH18/project-3-ludo-web-app-hackerman_web_page/docs/UserStories.md

 # Ludo Web app & Web page

-- [ ] As a player i want to play Ludo on a webpage with a gu board that tells me where the pieces are.
+- [x] As a player i want to play Ludo on a webpage with a gu board that tells me where the pieces are.

-- [ ] I want to be able to play with my friends on the same computer.
+- [x] I want to be able to play with my friends on the same computer.

+- [x] I want to be able to play with my friends locally and join specific games based on a ID.

 - [ ] I want to be able to play with my friends over the internet and join specific games based on a ID.